 Export Config Place a USB flash drive with at least 10 MB capacity into the USB port on the front panel of the controller.
 Press the Enter key to export the configuration file from the controller to the stick.
 The file name will be UCF.ini.
 If you are exporting files with different set points you may rename the file to something that describes it, as long as it has an ini extension.
 The controller will display the progress of the file download process.
 If the file was successfully exported to the USB disk the controller will display Transfer Success, otherwise Transfer Fail 1.
 Transfer Success Transfer Fail 1 Import Config Place a USB flash drive that contains only one configuration file stored on the root directory of the stick into the USB port on the front panel of the controller.
 Press the Enter key to import the configuration file from the stick to the controller.
 The file name must have an ini extension in its name.
 The controller will display the progress of the file import process.
-If the file was successfully imported from the USB disk the controller will display one of the messages below: Import Failure Indicates that there were problems connecting to or accessing the USB stick.
-Import Success: Any key to reboot The configuration file import succeeded and will be ready for use after reboot. mport succeeded and will be ready for use after File Open Failed A config file could not be found on the USB stick or the USB stick file system could not be accessed.
+If the file was successfully import from the USB disk the controller will display one of the messages below: Import Failure Indicates that there were problems connecting to or accessing the USB stick.
+The configuration file import succeeded and will be ready for use after reboot. ntroller.
+Press the Enter key to import the he file name must have an ini extension in its mport process.
+If the file was successfully imported re problems connecting to or accessing the USB mport succeeded and will be ready for use after File Open Failed A config file could not system could not be accounted to the system could not be accounted to the system. be found on the USB stick or the USB stick file cessed.
 File Read Failed The config file is too short (incomplete) or empty.
 Invalid CFG File The imported file is not a valid config file.
-Invalid Model The imported config file is not for this controller model. hort (incomplete) or empty. t a valid config file. le is not for this controller model.
-Wrong SW Version The version of the important controller software versions orted config file is not compatible with this sion.
+Invalid Model The imported config file is not for this controller model.
+Wrong SW Version The version of the impo orted config file is not compatible with this sion.
 Corrupt CFG File The imported config file is corrupt.
 (The checksum failed.)
-Wrong file Size The size of the imported config file is wrong.
+Wrong file Size The size of the importe d config file is wrong.

-5.13 Upgrade Menu
+5.12 Upgrade Menu